On connected subgraph arrangements: On ideal subarrangements of

 E.g.~$\CA_G^1$ is the Boolean subarrangement of $\CA_G$ consisting of the coordinate hyperplanes.
 So $\CA_G^1$ is supersolvable and $K(\pi,1)$ irrespective of $G$.
 We are going to investigate combinatorial and topological properties of the ideal subarrangements $\CA_G^s$ of $\CA_G$ for $s > 1$ for some prominent classes of graphs $G$ below.

-\begin{remark} Let $G = P_n$ be a path-graph.
+\begin{remark} Let $G = P_n$ be a path graph.
 Then any ideal subarrangement of $\CA_G$ is an ideal subarrangement $\CA_\CI$ of the Weyl arrangement of type $A_n$.
 It is known that each such is supersolvable and thus is also $K(\pi,1)$, see \cite[\S 6]{hultman:koszul}, or \cite[Thm.~1.5]{roehrle:ideal}.
 This in particular applies to $\CA_G^s$ for any $s \ge 1$. \end{remark}

-\begin{prop} Suppose $G$ contains a cycle.
+\begin{prop} Suppose $G$ contains $K_3$ as a subgraph.
 Then $\CA_G^2$ is neither free, nor $K(\pi,1)$.
-In particular, this is the case if $G$ is a complete graph $K_n$, a cycle-graph $C_n$, or a path-with-triangle-graph $\Delta_{n,k}$. \end{prop}
+In particular, this is the case if $G$ is a complete graph $K_n$ or a path-with-triangle graph $\Delta_{n,k}$. \end{prop}